Murder suspect erroneously released from Mecklenburg County Detention Center, sheriff says

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – A murder suspect is wanted after being erroneously released from the Mecklenburg County Detention Center on Thursday, April 13, according to the sheriff’s office.
+(QUEEN CITY NEWS) – A murder suspect who was accidentally released on a court processing error from the Mecklenburg County Detention Center has tuned himself back in, the Mecklenburg County Sheriff’s Office announced on Saturday.

 Jaylan Davis, 25, is charged with murder and other violent felonies.